mikelindberg/Cloud-workshops/Lab2.1/README.md

 ### Create IoT Hub
-You might need to the refresh icon in Azure to see your new Resource group Select your new Resource group and then click the "+ Add" button to add an IoT hub Search for IoT Hub and then click ìCreateî
+You might need to the refresh icon in Azure to see your new Resource group Select your new Resource group and then click the "+ Add" button to add an IoT hub Search for IoT Hub and then click ‚ÄúCreate‚Äù

 ![](images/Search_IotHub.PNG "Search IoT Hub")